New York Premises/Property Liability Attorneys

-Generally speaking, the owner of property has a legal obligation to maintain that property in a safe and reasonable manner.
-Safe and reasonable can mean many different things, of course, but when an owner fails to properly maintain a piece of property, and someone is injured, the injured party may have the right to bring a claim or a lawsuit for premises liability.
+Generally speaking, the owner of property has a legal obligation to maintain that property in a safe and reasonable condition.
+Safe and reasonable can mean many different things, of course, but when an owner fails to properly maintain his or her property, and someone is injured, the injured party may have the right to bring a claim or a lawsuit for premises liability.

 Premises Liability Cases